Captain "Hell Roaring" Michael A. Healy, U.S.R.C.S.

 Today, his knowledge and leadership still personifies the capabilities required by all captains who plow and challenge one of the meanest and most unforgiving environments that Mother Nature can offer.
 Examining Healy's roots, it becomes immediately obvious that he was destined to succeed in any under taking.

-Born near Macon Georgia in 1839, he was the fifth child of ten raised by Michael Morris Healy, an Irish immigrant, and Mary Elisa Smith, a former slave.
+Born near Macon Georgia in 1839, he was the fifth child of ten raised by Michael Morris Healy, an Irish immigrant, and Mary Eliza Smith, a slave.
 Just as their father and mother would establish themselves as successful plantation owners, the Healy children would distinguish themselves in religion, education and maritime service.

 Captain Healy would see a brother rise to become the first black Bishop of the Catholic church in North America, a sister would rise from a nun to become a Mother Superior, another brother would become president of the prestigious Catholic school Georgetown University, in Washington, DC, while some of his other siblings would become priest and nuns.
 However, young Michael Healy was not drawn to academics or religion.
 He answered the beckoning call of the sea.
 Adventure would be his forte, yet accomplishments would be his mark, the same as it was for his entire family of overachievers.